 We may collect and process the following data about you:

-Information We Collect From You: We may collect information: (i) when you visit our website; (ii) that you provide to us in your application form; (iii) that you provide to us when you contact us (e.g. to make a complaint or an enquiry); that you provide when you update information we already hold about you; and (iv) that you provide when you give us an instruction in relation to your account or application (e.g. to change your address, or make a payment on your account).
+Information We Collect from You: We may collect information: (i) when you visit our website; (ii) that you provide to us in your application form; (iii) that you provide to us when you contact us (e.g. to make a complaint or an enquiry); that you provide when you update information we already hold about you; and (iv) that you provide when you give us an instruction in relation to your account or application (e.g. to change your address, or make a payment on your account).
 Where you apply for, or have a, joint account or a joint application we may collect information that relates to both you and the other joint hirer.
 Where the applicant is a company or other incorporated entity, we may collect information about the applicant's directors, partners, shareholders, members or employees.

 Including your name, your business name, postal address, date of birth, e-mail address, telephone/mobile number, financial details, security questions, employment status, income details, physical forms of identity verification, payment car details and bank details of your nominated account and any information you proved when you contact us or to make an enquiry.
 During your application process we may ask for additional information, either because we require it or a third party, credit reference agency or fraud prevention agency requires it.

-LSMF may also record and monitor our telephone calls and electronic communications.
+MML may also record and monitor our telephone calls and electronic communications.

-Information We Collect From Third Parties: If you apply to us for a product or service we may also obtain information about you from third parties, such as credit reference agencies as to your financial status.
+Information We Collect from Third Parties: If you apply to us for a product or service we may also obtain information about you from third parties, such as credit reference agencies as to your financial status.

 Information We Collect About You: Any contact you may have with us or to each of your visits to our website we may collect the following information: (i) electronic messages, recordings or transcripts of recordings of telephone conversations made between us; (ii) technical information, including, without limitation, the Internet Protocol (IP) address used to connect your computer to the internet, your login information, browser type and version, and time zone setting.